 Once a well known Romanian brewery with a history going back to the 19th century, it has recently been rebranded and reopened, as a craft brewery and brewpub.

 One of the best known craft breweries in Romania, and Ratebeer’s Best Brewery in Romania 2016.

 Creators of a wide range of diverse, world class craft beers, Hop Hooligans are pushing the boundaries and introducing the Romanian market to exciting new styles.
 They are also the only craft brewery in Romania currently canning.

 The first craft brewery in Cluj Napoca, Hophead produce a range of consistently excellent beers and some special seasonal treats.

-The newest brewery to open in Cluj-Napoca, at the end of 2017, their range is slowly working its way in gaining popularity across the country.
+Opened in Cluj-Napoca at the end of 2017, their range is slowly working its way in gaining popularity across the country.